MnCLosSantos/mnc-timetrials/README.md

 - Balance `maxTime` and `timeModifier` for fair difficulty. ⚖️
 - Use short cooldowns (e.g., 10000ms) for testing, 20min (1200000ms) for live. ⏳
 - Use `/listallwheels` and `/printvehmods` for accurate mod settings. 🔧
+- Ensure `qb-inventory` is running for item-based buy-ins and rewards. 🎒
+- Include `qb-crypto` if using `crypto` buy-ins or payouts. 💸